tevfik/arduino-contiki/README.md

 # arduino-contiki
 Contiki processes on arduino boards.

-I used library this https://github.com/fernandomalmeida/protothreads-arduino as an baseline and add contiki processes on it.
+I used this library (https://github.com/fernandomalmeida/protothreads-arduino) as an baseline and contiki process sources are added on it.